Charles Davis (theologian): Response to his leaving the Church

-Davis announced that he was leaving the Catholic Church on 21 December 1966.
-The decision was widely publicised and caused the Observer to describe his actions as leaving a "crisis of authority" in the Church.
+Davis's sudden departure provoked widespread media coverage and intense debate within both Catholic and Anglican communities.
+The Observer described his actions as leaving a "crisis of authority" in the Church.
 The Catholic Herald described his defection from the Church as "a cause for sadness, not only for the church, the man himself, and those who admired him and his work, but because of the inevitable bitterness that invariably follows such a step," before suggesting that it would have been preferable if Davis had been quieter in his exit.